 You can earn an Associate in Applied Science degree in two years if you maintain full-time status.

-The Practical Nursing program has full approval status in Glasgow and Bowling Green from the Kentucky Board of Nursing.
+The Practical Nursing program has full approval status in Glasgow from the Kentucky Board of Nursing.

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.